 I recommend picking 3 breakfasts, 3 lunches, and 3 dinners that will fit into your diet plan.
 Make these your new favorite meals and rotate them around during the week.

 Start the day with a breakfast of fatty animal foods.
 Choose a healthy source of protein and fat.
-You’ll be well satiated all morning long.
+Youโll be well-satiated all morning long.
+If you need more recipes, I’ve curated a list of low-oxalate breakfast ideas you can try.

 Salads are still fine for lunch.
 Opt for lettuce rather than spinach and add wild-caught fish, hard boiled egg, or steak on top.
 Sliced mushrooms and cucumber, are also delicious additions.

 For dinner, avoid pasta and potatoes.
-Instead serve beef, chicken, or fish with a side of low oxalate friendly vegetables.
+Instead serve beef, chicken, or fish with a side of low oxalate vegetables.
+Some great options include broccoli, Brussels sprouts, and cabbage.

 Many of these meals are naturally low in carbohydrate so since you are already going in that direction, it is a good time to try a low carb, high fat ketogenic diet to see if that will further improve your health.